-The Massachusetts Urban and Community Forestry Program assists communities and nonprofit groups in protecting, growing, and managing community trees and forest ecosystems, with the ultimate aim of improving the environment and enhancing livability of all of Massachusetts' communities.
-We provide grants, technical assistance, training, and recognition awards to communities of all sizes throughout Massachusetts.
-The program also provides guidance on urban forestry policy issues at the state level.
+DCR's Urban and Community Forestry Program assists communities and nonprofit groups in protecting, growing, and managing community trees and forest ecosystems to improve the environment and enhance livability throughout Massachusetts.

 Urban and Community Forestry is Not Just about Trees.
-Trees and shrubs along streets, in parks, or in cultivated landscapes are the most prominent features of the urban and community forest.
-But there's more to a forest than just the trees.
+There's more to a forest than just the trees.
 The other plants, soils, air, and water that are part of the community make up an ecological system that supports wildlife, a clean environment and a healthy home for humans.

 The Health of the Urban Forest Affects the Quality of Our Lives.
-Would you rather live on a street lined with beautiful trees, or one without green?
 The health of urban and community forest ecosystem affects the quality of the water we drink, the air we breathe, the stability of our neighborhoods, and our sense of community and individual pride.

 Community Forestry Builds Stronger Communities.
 The most important aspect of Urban and Community Forestry is “community.”
 Planting trees, gardening, teaching young people about nature, creating a land use plan – these activities bring diverse members of our communities together, strengthen our bond to the landscape, and improve the quality of life for the benefit of the whole community.